Battle of the Chinese Farm: Location of battle and deployment of forces

 Just north of the Lexicon-Tirtur junction was the village of al-Galaa.
 Prior to the 1967 Six-Day War, the village had been the site of an agricultural project.
 This agricultural station incorporated several irrigation ditches and specialized Japanese-made machinery.
 When the Sinai came under Israeli occupation, Israeli soldiers saw the Kanji characters on the equipment and labeled the area as 'Chinese Farm' on military maps.
 Just north and north-west of Chinese Farm was a hill mass known by its Israeli codename 'Missouri'.
 During Operation Badr, al-Galaa and the Chinese Farm fell within the designated bridgehead of the 16th Infantry Division.
 Abd el-Hamid's 16th Infantry Brigade occupied and defended these locations.
 After partaking in the initial canal-crossing, the brigade, along with the rest of the division, faced an attack by Raviv's brigade on October 9.
 The Israelis achieved some initial gains, but were repelled by the end of the day.
-Also located within 16th Division's bridgehead, as of October 13, was the 21st Armored Division.
+Also located within 16th Division's bridgehead, as of October 13, was the 21st Armoured Division.
 Its units were positioned in the center and the north of the bridgehead.
 The 14th Brigade had been involved in the crossing and, along with the 1st Brigade, participated in the Egyptian offensive on October 14; as a result, it had lost half of its operational tank strength.
 In the aftermath, Oraby's efforts to reorganize and replace armored losses were hampered by frequent artillery barrages and air strikes.
 On October 15, there were 136 tanks in the Egyptian bridgehead, unevenly split among Oraby's brigades: 66 with the 1st Armored Brigade, 39 with the 14th Armored Brigade, and 31 in the 18th Mechanized Brigade.
 Despite their heavy losses, the Egyptian forces in the bridgehead outnumbered Reshef's force.

 Early on the morning of October 15, Adan moved his division from its positions in the north to a concentration area west of Tasa in preparation for the crossing.
 Sharon's division had been in the central sector since its arrival at the Sinai Front, along with the crossing equipment and bridges since October 13.
 Sharon had his headquarters in Tasa, 40 km east of the canal.